 What is the scheme?

-This scheme will allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month for the next 3 months.
+The first grant of the scheme will allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month, backdated to March 2020.
 The grants will be taxable and will need to be declared on tax returns by January 2022.
-This may be extended if needed due to COVID-19.
+To claim for the first grant, you must claim on or before the 13 July 2020 – further details are below under ‘how do I apply’.

 Who can apply?